Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 | Liquidity | There are holders and volume. | Users can enter, exit, custody, account for funds, get support, and trade with meaningful depth. |

-| Useful demand | Low fees make apps possible. | People use apps repeatedly because the app solves a real job better with Kaspa than with a normal server. |
+| Demand | Low fees make apps possible. | People use apps repeatedly because the app solves a job better with Kaspa than with a normal server. |

-App ambition can outrun evidence.
+App ambition can outrun evidence

 | Risk | What would answer it? |